fmidev/co2_flux_modeling/README.md

 This code reproduces the data and experiments presented in

-`Kämäräinen et al.: Modeling the sub-daily variability of the CO2 flux with machine learning`
+`Kämäräinen et al.: Modeling the sub-daily variability of the atmosphere–forest CO2 flux with machine learning`

+## System requirements
+The code was developed in the UNIX/Linux environment using Python 3.7.6.

+Running the code takes 2–4 hours with 40 CPU cores and ~ 100Gb RAM.
+Running it should be possible with considerably smaller resources, but the run time will increase accordingly.
+To ease the computing, change the `num_parallel_tree` parameter from 10 to 1 in fit_optim.py.
+Be aware that this will change the results to some extent.

 ## Dependencies
-The code was developed in the UNIX/Linux environment using Python 3.7.6 and several external libraries, which were installed with the Miniconda installer, available here: https://docs.conda.io/en/latest/miniconda.html
+Several external Python libraries were installed with the Miniconda installer, available here: https://docs.conda.io/en/latest/miniconda.html

 The conda-forge repository was used to install the libraries: